liferay/liferay-docs/develop/tutorials/articles/195-forms/01-creating-form-field-types.markdown

 3. Write the template logic (everything encapsulated by the `{template}...{/template}` block).
 In the above example the template does these things:
-    - Checks whether to show the label of the field, and if so, add it.
+    - Checks whether to show the label of the field, and if so, adds it.
-    - Checks if the field is required, and add `icon-asterisk` if it is.
+    - Checks if the field is required, and adds `icon-asterisk` if it is.
-    - Checks if a tip is provided, and display it.
+    - Checks if a tip is provided, and displays it.
     - Provides the markup for the time field in the `<input>` tag.
 In this case a text input field is defined.